artur9010/charts/renterd/README.md

 ### How to use external mysql database

-If you already have a mysql databse - just disable built-in chart (`mysql.enabled` set to `false`) and create secret named `renterd-mysql` (you can change secret name in values, see `databaseSecretName`) inside renterd namespace.
+If you already have a mysql databse - just disable built-in chart (`mysql.enabled` set to `false`) and create secret named [here you should put `databaseSecretName` from values] inside renterd namespace.

 Create an .txt file named mysql.txt and containing:
 ```